aimhubio/aim/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-Tracks and versions AI training runs along with the metadata and the models
+Tracks and versions AI training runs along with the metadata and the models.

 See the documentation [here](https://docs.aimstack.io).